MercersKitchen/Advanced-Computer-Science/Review Processing_JAVA/README.md

 void draw() {
   // Arithmetic  First, then visual data
   // Drawing the Background for optical illusion simulating animation of game
-  //Value Testing and Arithmetic to Position Ball
+  // Value Testing and Arithmetic to Position Ball
   // Move the Ball, using Value Testing and Arithmetic
-  //Order is important here
+  // Order is important here
-  //Right Paddle
+  // Right Paddle
-  //Left Paddle
+  // Left Paddle

   // Bounce off Paddles, order of arithmetic important if (ballMoveX <= paddleMoveXleft+paddleWidth+ballSize/2) { // Bounce or Goal